Geté Anishinaabe Izhichigéwin Community Archaeology Project (GAICAP) - Archaeological Field School

 Students Enrolled at Another Institution

-If you are a student at another institution, once your application is approved, you will need to register as a non-degree seeking student at NDSU before you can enroll in ANTH496.
-To register as a non-degree seeking student at NDSU, follow the application procedure here.
+If you are a student at another institution and your application is approved, you will need to register as a non-degree seeking student at NDSU before you can enroll in ANTH496.
+Instructions will be sent to you with your acceptance message.

 For information about the application process or course enrollment, contact Dr. John Creese at firstname.lastname@example.org or Dr. Heather Walder at email@example.com.
 For information about the tribal monitor training program, contact Mr. Marvin DeFoe, Red Cliff THPO, at Marvin.Defoe@redcliff-nsn.gov